asift91/Manual_Migration/option1.md

             ```
             php -m
             ```
-            - Note: If on-premises has any additional PHP extensions which are not present in Controller VM can be installed manually.
+            - Note: If on-premises has any additional PHP extensions which are not present in Controller Virtual Machine can be installed manually.
                 ```
                 sudo apt-get install -y php-<extensionName>
                 ```